Pistos/better-benchmark/README.md

     W: 67.0
     The difference (-17.6%) IS NOT statistically significant.

-This means that the results do not permit us to conclude anything; neither that U1 performs faster than U2, nor that U2 performs faster than U1, nor even that their performance is equivalent.
+This means that the results do not permit us to conclude that the performance of U1 and U2 differed.

 ## Help, etc.